osher/versi/README.md

  > if changes were made and all tests have passed - I would like a new version to be published.

 In this case, all you have to do is run `versi` as part of your ci.
-You can do it either in your project root, or provide it with `-p/--path` to the `package.json` you need it's version to be updated, and `versi` will fix the version for you (explained better in *How it works* section below).
+You can do it either in your project root, or provide it with `-p/--path` to the `package.json` you need it's version updated, and `versi` will fix the version for you (explained better in *How it works* section below).

 ## Adhering to Semver and recommended workflow
- - developers must update manually the minor or major parts of his version whenever they add functionality or breack compatibility (respectively).
+ - developers must update manually the minor semver segment whenever they add functionality, and the major semver segment whenver they breack compatibility.
  - whenever no new functionality is added and all changes are backward compatible - the increase of the patch part can be done in-build automatically.

 This means, that the following workflow is the recommended workflow with `versi`:
  - `version` in `package.json` are commited with `0` for patch (although developers can force a jump by commiting a patch number higher than last published).
- - `versi` is run in build before `npm publish` and is responsible to promote patch segment, relaying on what versions are published.
+ - `versi` is run in build before `npm publish` and is responsible to promote patch segment, relaying on what versions are published on the npm registry.
  - developers are responsible to promote `major` and `minor` parts in `package.json`

 ## installation